jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 You first need to make sure the arm is not powered.

 Then remove the plastic cover on the robot arm.
-You will need an imperial allen wrench to remove the single bolt holding the cover.
+You will need an imperial Allen wrench to remove the single bolt holding the cover.
 You will then need to wiggle or pry-out the cover since it's also held by a few clips.